🔼 Spirituality and Divination: An Inner Journey

 9. Tips for using your divination tools

-1. Purify your instruments before each session: incense, fumigation or moonlight.
+1. Purify your instruments before each session: incense, fumigation, or moonlight.

-2. Be focused and relaxed : inner clarity amplifies results.
+2. Be focused and relaxed: inner clarity amplifies results.

-4. Respect the energy of each tool : some have a very powerful energetic role (pendulum, crystal ball, bio-tensor).
+4. Respect the energy of each tool: some have a very powerful energetic role (pendulum, crystal ball, bio-tensor).

-🔷 Part II - Sacred Geometry and Energy Forms
+đŸ”·Â Part II - Sacred Geometry and Energetic Forms

-10. The five Platonic solids:
+10. The five solids of Plato:

 Name Shape of the faces Number of faces Element (in Plato)

-Tetrahedron Equilateral triangles 4 sides Fire
+Tetrahedron Equilateral triangles 4 faces Fire

-Hexahedron (Cube) Squares 6 sides Earth
+Hexahedron (Cube) Squares 6 faces Earth

-Octahedron Equilateral triangles 8 sides Air
+Octahedron Equilateral triangles 8 faces Air

-Icosahedron Equilateral triangles 20 sides Water
+Icosahedron Equilateral triangles 20 faces Water

-- In lithotherapy / energy:
+- In lithotherapy / energy work:

-👉 Tip: Place them around you during meditation, on an altar, or hold one in your hand as needed.
+👉 Tip: place them around you during meditation, on an altar, or hold one in your hand as needed.

-Cube Earth Anchoring, stability, security Root Chakra
+Cube Earth Grounding, stability, security Root chakra

-Octahedron Air Mental clarity, communication, lightness Heart or Throat Chakra
+Octahedron Air Mental clarity, communication, lightness Heart or throat chakra

-Icosahedron Water Emotional fluidity, intuition, liberation Sacral Chakra
+Icosahedron Water Emotional fluidity, intuition, liberation Sacral chakra

-Dodecahedron Ether Spiritual connection, deep meditation Crown Chakra
+Dodecahedron Ether Spiritual connection, deep meditation Crown chakra

 - In meditation:

-“Choose a solid according to the emotion or state you are looking for”...
+"Choose a solid according to the emotion or state sought"...

 - In sacred geometry: